m-ld/m-ld-gateway/doc/named-subdomains.md

 # Using Named Subdomains

-Named subdomains are _cloned_ in the Gateway, and are thereby backed-up.
+Named subdomains are _cloned_ in the Gateway, and are thereby backed up.

 To use named subdomains, you first need [an account](accounts.md).
 (If your Gateway is self-hosted, you can get started with the _root_ account, which was created when the Gateway was first deployed.)